smg6511/flexo-archives-widget/readme.txt

 == Changelog ==

+= 2.1.5 =

+* By user request, adds an option to include yearly post totals in the year links.

 = 2.1.3 =

 * By user request, adds an option to choose sort order for months in lists.